Learn how to create a calm classroom using five effective strategies and tips on creating a calm corner and kit to help students.

 Do you struggle to create a classroom that is calm and productive?

-Perhaps you connect with your students and your heart is in the right place, but students still have emotional outbursts and get easily frustrated.
+Perhaps you connect with your students, and your heart is in the right place, but students still have emotional outbursts, experience anxiety, and get easily frustrated.

-Perhaps you work hard to maintain control, yet students continue to get distracted and off-task.
+Perhaps you work hard to maintain control, yet students get distracted and off-task.

 Your intentions are good, but this isn’t about how great your lessons are or how much you care.
-It is about your students and their ability to understand and effectively manage their emotions.
+It concerns your students’ ability to understand and effectively manage their emotions.

 Imagine this: During writing, Little Johnny fiddles with his pencil.
 He starts tapping his desk, his chair, and soon his classmates.
-He is clearly avoiding his work and wants to disrupt others from their work as well.
-You notice him as he seems to escalate his behavior over a period of time, becoming increasingly louder and louder until the entire class is off task and staring at him.
+He is avoiding his work and wants to disrupt others’ work.
+You notice him as he seems to escalate his behavior over a while, becoming increasingly louder and louder until the entire class is off task and staring at him.

-While these two stories sound entirely different, they share one thing in common.
+While these two stories sound entirely different, they share one thing.
 Both children failed to find a productive and calm way of handling their emotions.
+They lack emotional regulation skills.

 The Classroom Environment.

-As educators, we strive to create a classroom that helps kids learn.
-If the atmosphere is too noisy or too distracting or too busy, then kids won’t be able to learn and manage constructively.
+As educators, we strive to create a peaceful classroom that helps kids learn.
+If the atmosphere is too noisy, distracting, or busy, then kids won’t be able to learn and manage constructively.

-Our job as educators is to teach kids the strategies they need.
-It is also to create a classroom where kids feel comfortable asking for help and using the tools we put in place for them.
-This can be achieved by creating a calm, productive classroom environment.
+Our job as educators is to teach kids the needed strategies and create a classroom where children feel comfortable asking for help using the tools we provide.
+We can achieve this by creating a calm classroom environment and routines to support students.

 Why are Self-Regulation Skills Important?